IberiaTech-Solutions/iberiatech/README.md

 ## 🤝 Contributing

-This is a proprietary project owned by IberiaTech Solutions.
+This is a proprietary project owned by IberiaTech Solutions LLC.
 For business inquiries or collaboration opportunities, please contact:

 - **Email**: luis.lozoya.tech@gmail.com
 - **Phone**: (864) 365-7897

 ## 📄 License

-This project is proprietary software owned by IberiaTech Solutions.
+This project is proprietary software owned by IberiaTech Solutions LLC.
 All rights reserved.

 ## 🆘 Support